Alavas/Server_Monitor/README.md

 Monitor for server and running services on demo machines.
+Please see the associated server side API -> https://github.com/Alavas/Server_Monitor_API.

 Expects to be fed a JSON file in the following format:

 ```json
 {